marcduiker/azure-functions-university/lessons/deployment.md

         > 🔎 __Observation__ - Now your GitHub repo has the credentials to create Azure resources and make deployments.
 The credentials will be used in the next steps of this exercise.
 2. GitHub Actions are based on yaml files that are placed in the `/.github/workflows/` folder.
-3. If you've use the `functionapp-deployment` repository as a template repo, have a detailed look at the `infrastructure.yml` and `application.yml` files.
+3. If you've used the `functionapp-deployment` repository as a template repo, have a detailed look at the `infrastructure.yml` and `application.yml` files.
     > ❔ __Question__ - Can you figure out the structure of these files and what each step is doing?
     1. Go to the repo on GitHub.
 Go to Actions, click on the `infrastructure` workflow and click `Run workflow`.
         > ❔ __Question__ - Is the workflow running?
 Does it finish successfully?